 - What are the questions that I should ask while shopping for auto insurance?

 You are eligible for a wide variety of coverages.
 Make sure you know what coverages are mandatory and be familiar with any of the optional coverages you might need or want.
 You can learn more about each of the mandatory no-fault coverages as well as some of the common optional coverages in our publication: Brief Explanation of Michigan No-Fault Insurance.
-You can also obtain additional information in A Consumers Guide to No-Fault Automobile Insurance in Michigan and Your Guide to Automobile Insurance For Michigan Consumers.
+You can also obtain additional information in Your Guide to Automobile Insurance For Michigan Consumers.
 Be certain to ask for the coverages that meet your specific needs and ask your agent about the difference in cost if you purchase a higher level of coverage than what is mandatory.

 Michigan law also allows companies to provide discounts on the cost of coverage.
 Most people will be eligible for one or more discounts with a company.
 Although agents and company representatives generally will tell you the discounts for which you are eligible, be certain to ask about them.
 They can save you money.
 Refer to pages 10-13 in Your Guide to Automobile Insurance for a listing of possible discounts.